mallampati-sumanth/pulse-ece-2025/RAILWAY_DEPLOYMENT.md

 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
 4. Connect your GitHub account if not already connected
-5. Select your `pulse-student-management` repository
+5. Select your `pulse-ece-2025` repository
 6. Railway will automatically detect it's a Node.js project

 #### Option B: Deploy from Template